 Key Points

-• Derivatives are higher-risk investments linked to underlying assets, appealing mainly to institutional investors due to their complexity.
+• Derivatives, such as futures and options, are higher-risk investments linked to underlying assets.
+These appeal mainly to experienced investors due to their complexity.

 • Trading securities typically occurs on regulated exchanges, with investors using brokerage or retirement accounts to engage in buying and selling activities.